rerun/rerun/modules/stubbs/README.md

     $ rerun -m freddy -c dance
     jumps ()

-This time an empty pair of parenthesis are printed.
+This time an empty pair of parenthesis is printed.
-The problem here is the `$JUMPS` variable was not set so an empty string is printed instead.
+The problem is this: the `$JUMPS` variable was not set so an empty string is printed instead.

 ### Option defaults